About Pretty. Odd. by Panic! At the Disco Album

 Start your future on coursera today!
 Build skills with courses, certificates, and degrees online from world-class universities and companies.
 Join for Free!

 Pretty.
-Odd. is the second studio album by American pop rock band Panic at the Disco.
-Recorded at the Studio at the Palms in Paradise, Nevada with additional production at Abbey Road Studios in London with producer Rob Mathes, the album was released on March 25, 2008 by Decaydance and Fueled by Ramen.
-Inspired by baroque pop and the works of the Beach Boys and the Beatles, the psychedelic-styled rock album differs greatly from the techno-influenced pop-punk of A Fever You Can't Sweat Out (2005).
+Odd. is the second studio album by American pop rock band Panic at the Disco, first released in the Netherlands on March 21 2008, and released in the US on March 25, 2008 by Decaydance and Fueled by Ramen.
+Recorded at the Studio at the Palms in Paradise, Nevada with additional production at Abbey Road Studios in London with producer Rob Mathes, the album was inspired by baroque pop and the works of the Beach Boys and the Beatles, with its psychedelic-styled rock sound differing greatly from the techno-influenced pop-punk of the band's previous album A Fever You Can't Sweat Out (2005).
 It is the band's only major release to not feature an exclamation point in their name, being credited as "Panic at the Disco" for all major activities until summer the following year.
 To begin work on the record, Panic at the Disco retreated to a cabin in the rural mountains of Mount Charleston, in the group's native state of Nevada.
 Upon growing dissatisfied with their final product, the band scrapped the entire album and spent time writing and recording Pretty.
 Odd. throughout the following winter.
 Production came together quickly and each song written made the cut.
 Additional recording, such as strings and horns, were produced at Abbey Road Studios.
 It is the only album to feature bassist Jon Walker, and last to feature vocalist and lead guitarist Ryan Ross as both left the band in 2009, a year after the album's release.
-The record received a generally positive critical response, but under-performed commercially in the aftermath of its triple-platinum-selling predecessor, instead only achieving platinum status.
-The album spent 18 weeks on the Billboard 200, peaking at number two, and the album's lead single "Nine in the Afternoon" was certified double platinum by the RIAA.
+The record received a generally positive critical response, but under-performed commercially in the aftermath of its quadruple-platinum-selling predecessor, instead only achieving platinum status.
+The album spent 18 weeks on the Billboard 200, peaking at number two, and the album's lead single "Nine in the Afternoon" was certified triple platinum by the RIAA.
 The album has since gathered a cult following and sold 422,000 copies by 2011.
-In 2019, the album was certified platinum by the RIAA.

 Are you safe on the Internet?Surf anonymously, prevent hackers from acquiring your IP address, send anonymous email, and encrypt your Internet connection.
 High speed, ultra secure, and easy to use.
 Instant setup.